anandpanda3/snake_game/README.md

 HTML: Sets up the basic structure of the webpage, including a container for the game board.
 CSS: Styles the game board and snake for a visually appealing interface.
 JavaScript: Implements the game logic, including handling user input, updating the snake's position, generating food, and checking for collisions.
 The game loop continuously moves the snake and updates the display.

+Game Features:

+The snake is initially positioned on the grid.
+The player can control the snake's direction using arrow keys.